 When it comes to corporate gifting, the same sentiment applies.
 It’s not always ‘the thought that counts’ especially when no thought at all goes into the gift.
-Employees recognise the difference between good quality, personalised gifts and gifts that are rushed and pieced together without any thought or personalisation.
-Last summer, we worked with a corporate client to create a themed gift box for their colleagues and it was one of our favourite curations of 2021 for so many reasons.
+Employees recognise the difference between good quality, personalised gifts and gifts that are rushed and pieced together without any thought or consideration.
+Last summer, we worked with a corporate client to create a bespoke gift box for their team and it was one of our favourite curations of 2021 for so many reasons.

 Firstly, the theme of the gift box was significant.
 Before the pandemic, every summer the whole team got together for a barbeque.
 It was an opportunity for everyone to connect with each other socially and on a more personal level.
 Events like this are proven to have a positive impact on company morale and can mean the difference between engaged employees and employees who feel like they are just part of the corporate machine.
 In a virtual, remote working environment, having to cancel events like this was inevitable.
 Nonetheless, some companies, like our corporate client, found new ways to connect with their employees in a meaningful way.

 We worked with our client to create a colourful gift box of locally sourced Irish products.
 Three of the items were sourced from suppliers in Co.
-Kerry as the team had a special connection with Kerry and we sourced chocolate kebabs (in place of meat and vegetable skewers) from Wilde Irish Chocolates in Co.
+Kerry as the team had a special connection with 'The Kingdom'.
+We sourced chocolate kebabs (in place of meat and vegetable skewers) from Wilde Irish Chocolates in Co.
 Clare to bring the BBQ theme to life in a unique and scrumptious way.

 The reaction to the gift boxes was overwhelmingly positive.
 There is no doubt that this was down to the thoughtfulness of the gift boxes.
 The BBQ theme evoked positive memories of togetherness and helped to create a more meaningful connection between the giver and the recipient.